- In 2018, the FDA’s investigation into a link between DCM and dog food alarmed pet owners.

 Nielsen data showed that sales of grain-free pet foods declined 1.3 percent after the FDA announced its investigation (in stark contrast to the previous year, when sales of grain-free foods were up 9.2 percent) and the 16 brands the FDA named saw their sales decrease 13.3 percent (1).

-But while the FDA investigation is ongoing, Norris says that the agency is currently not recommending that pet owners switch from grain-free diets at this time—as long as their dogs remain healthy and their veterinarians have no concerns.
+But while the FDA investigation is ongoing, spokesperson Anne Norris in the FDA Center for Veterinary Medicine says that the agency is currently not recommending that pet owners switch from grain-free diets at this time—as long as their dogs remain healthy and their veterinarians have no concerns.

 “The most important thing pet owners need to know is that different dogs have different nutritional needs based on a number of factors, so nutrition advice is not one-size-fits-all,” Norris says.
 “FDA is not advising dietary changes based solely on the information we have gathered so far.”